gtxaspec/wz_flash-helper/docs/README_switch_profile_wzmini.md

 **Step 4: Power on**

-Insert your SD card to the camera and power it on.
-It would take about 3 minutes to finish writing all partitions, then it will reboot to wzmini firmware.
+Insert your SD card into the camera and power it on.
+It would take about 3 minutes to finish writing all partitions, then it would reboot to wzmini firmware.